medcomdk/dk-medcom-core/docs/assets/documents/Intro-Technical-Spec-ENG.md

 [Return](../../index.md)
-# Introduction to the Technical Content
+# Introduction to the technical content

 > In case of discrepancies between the <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/" target="_blank">MedCom Core Implementation Guide (IG)</a>
  and this page, it is the IG which should be followed.
-Please contact <fhir@medcom.dk> if you find discrepandies.
+Please contact <fhir@medcom.dk> if you find discrepancies.

 The <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/" target="_blank">MedCom Core IG</a> describes five FHIR profiles, which can be seen below.